jpt13653903/ALCHA/Wiki/MarkDown/Modules.md

     import "Ethernet" as Eth;
 ```

+The path is searched in two steps:

+1. The path of the current file
+1. The path of the top-level module

 This name-space model allows the developer to define an environment in a
 parent module.
 This environment is visible to all child modules, without the
 need of ports or parameter passing.
 The target and pin definitions are